artifacthealth/hl7parser/README.md

 <a name="forEach" />
 #### forEach(callback)
-Iterates through all child nodes, calling the callback for each node.
+Iterates through all child Nodes, calling the callback for each Node.
 Similar to Array.forEach.

 __Parameters__
-* callback - The function to call for each child node.
+* callback - The function to call for each child Node.

 __Returns:__ `void`

 <a name="toString" />
 #### toString()
-Returns a string representation of the node.
-If the node has child nodes then the raw representation of the node is returned; otherwise, the value of the node is returned with escape sequences resolved.
+Returns a string representation of the Node.
+If the Node has child Nodes then the raw representation of the Node is returned; otherwise, the value of the Node is returned with escape sequences resolved.

 __Returns:__ `string`

 <a name="toRaw" />
 #### toRaw()
-Returns the raw string representation of the node, including delimiters and escape sequences.
+Returns the raw string representation of the Node, including delimiters and escape sequences.

 __Returns:__ `string`

 <a name="toArray" />
 #### toArray()
-Returns all child nodes as an array.
+Returns all child Nodes as an array.

 __Returns:__ `Node[]`

 <a name="isEmpty" />
 #### isEmpty()
-Returns true if the node is empty; otherwise, returns false.
+Returns true if the Node is empty; otherwise, returns false.

 __Returns:__ `boolean`

 <a name="toDate" />
 #### toDate()
-Returns the value of the node as a date.
+Returns the value of the Node as a date.
 If the length of the string is exactly 8, the value is parsed using the format YYYYMMDD.
 If the length of the string is >= 14, the value is parsed using the format YYYYMMDDHHMMSS.

 __Returns:__ `Date`